apostolhskouk/ARM/README.md

 **Key Parameters:**
 - `dense_model_name_or_path`: The embedding model for the Search tool.
 - `model_path`: Path to the agent's LLM.
-The implementation uses guidance with a llama-cpp-python backend for performance with GGUF models.
-To use standard Hugging Face models, the source code needs to be modified slightly.
+The implementation uses models from huggingface,however they need to be pre-downloaded, as the guidancelibrary doesnt fetch them by default.
 - `max_iterations`: The maximum number of search steps (default: 5).
 - `k_react_search`: Documents to retrieve per search step (default: 5).